 CORKUMNAVIGATION is a Meitheal Mara project, sponsored by Cork City Council and the River Lee Hotel.
 Fieldwork for the project was conducted in 2010 by the Cork Centre for Architectural Education, UCC and CIT, and sponsored by the Heritage Council.
 The guide was designed by Alan Macilwraith, and includes notes on history and heritage from the late Cían Ó Sé.

 The 2016 CORKUMNAVIGATION guide was launched on March 8h 2016 and is available from Meitheal Mara’s offices for €2.

-Meitheal Mara offers guided CORKUMNAVIGATION tours & trips at various times throughout the year.
-We welcome group and individual enquiries.
-Note – CORKUMNAVIGATION is tide dependant so enquire well in advance of your date.
+CORKUMNAVIGATION Tours & Trips: Meitheal Mara offers guided CORKUMNAVIGATION tours & trips at various times throughout the year.
+Please contact us for group and individual enquiries.
+Note – CORKUMNAVIGATION is tide dependent so enquire well in advance of your date.